falcosecurity/falco/proposals/20200828-structured-exception-handling.md

 ### Implementation

 For exception items where the fields property is a list of field names, each exception can be thought of as an implicit "and not (field1 cmp1 val1 and field2 cmp2 val2 and...)" appended to the rule's condition.
-For exception items where the fields property is a single field name, the exception can be thought of as an implict "and not field cmp (val1, val2, ...)".
+For exception items where the fields property is a single field name, the exception can be thought of as an implicit "and not field cmp (val1, val2, ...)".
 In practice, that's how exceptions will be implemented.

 When a rule is parsed, the original condition will be wrapped in an extra layer of parentheses and all exception values will be appended to the condition.
 For example, using the example above, the resulting condition will be: